morberg/covid-notebook/README.md

 # Python notebooks for Swedish Covid-19 data

-Notebooks for analysing Covid-19 deaths reporter by FHM and total mortality from SCB.
+Notebooks for analysing Covid-19 deaths reported by FHM and total mortality from SCB.

 If you don't want to install a Jupyter notebook environment you can view the most useful charts on: